RiotGear/rg-router/README.md

 Call `go()` if you want to change state.
 Calling go will update the current state, and if a URL is specified will update the URL on the browser.

 If you specify a state name that doesn't exist the router will throw you an error.

+The router will ignore attempts to go to the same state in succession.

 ### `.stop()`